JayantBadlani/OTPFieldView-SwiftUI/README.md

 ### Compatibility:
 OTPFieldView is compatible with iOS 14.0+ and Swift 5.3+ and can be seamlessly integrated into your SwiftUI project using Xcode 12.0+.

-## Contributions Welcome: We welcome contributions and suggestions from the community.
-If you encounter issues or have ideas for improvements, please feel free to open an issue or create a pull request.

-## Inspired by User Needs: This component was inspired by the need for a simple and efficient OTP input field in SwiftUI applications, ensuring that it addresses real-world user requirements.

 Feel free to customize and enhance OTPFieldView according to your specific use case, and enjoy its user-friendly features in your SwiftUI app!

 ## Requirements